Follow the Flow: On Information Flow Across Textual Tokens in Text-to-Image Models: Data

-\paragraph{Extended dataset of leakage prompts} Our augmentation process incorporates two components.
-First, we generate variations of existing prompts from \cite{rassin-etal-2022-dalle} (e.g., modifying 'a gentleman with a bow in the forest' to 'a man wearing a bow in the jungle').
+\paragraph{Extended dataset of leakage prompts.} Our augmentation process incorporates two components.
+First, we generate variations of existing prompts from \cite{rassin-etal-2022-dalle} (e.g., modifying `a gentleman with a bow in the forest' to `a man wearing a bow in the jungle').
 Second, we introduce novel prompts with potential semantic leakage.
-For these prompts, we applied a one-lexical item change test by generating an image from a similar prompt that substitutes the affected or leaked item with an alternative term (e.g., replacing 'bishops' with 'cardinals' or 'checkers' in 'chess in '2 bishops playing chess').
-This test ensures that minimal lexical modifications do not alter the intended semantic meaning while producing a different image due to semantic leakage from another item in the prompt~(see the first two columns in \cref{app:fig:additional_cleaned_examples} for few visual examples) .
+For these prompts, we apply a one-lexical item change test by generating an image from a similar prompt that substitutes the affected or leaked item with an alternative term (e.g., replacing `bishops' with `cardinals' or `checkers' in `chess in `2 bishops playing chess').
+This test ensures that minimal lexical modifications do not alter the intended semantic meaning while producing a different image due to semantic leakage from another item in the prompt~(see the first two columns in \cref{app:fig:additional_cleaned_examples} for few visual examples).
 Together, these methods enrich the dataset and provide a robust framework for analyzing semantic leakage.

-The full list of prompts is available in the following anonymous Git repository: \href{https://anonymous.4open.science/r/TokenRole-3E19}{\texttt{https://anonymous.4open.science/r/TokenRole-3E19}}.
+The full list of prompts is available in our Git repository.\footnote{\href{https://github.com/tokeron/lens}{\texttt{https://github.com/tokeron/lens}}}